nemo0622/pokeemerald-expansion/Seaglass README.md

     - Press R to toggle auto-run
     - Press A in Summary Screen to view IVs and EVs; All Pokémon have at least 2 perfect IV's
     - Legendaries can all be encountered, many before Elite Four - details in documentation
+    - Pokémon Box Link, allowing access to PC from anywhere (obtained from Scientist NPC in Slateport City Pokémon Center)

 ## FUTURE PLANS